 Recipient: Begins progesterone suppositories on the day of the donor’s egg retrieval.

-Day of egg retrieval.
 Sperm are placed in a dish with the egg or injected directly into the egg (ICSI) to achieve fertilization.The eggs are checked the next day to determine which ones are fertilized.
 Excess fertilized eggs, now called embryos, can be frozen at this time.
+All embryos may be frozen for a frozen embryo transfer at a later date.

 Recipient: Since the ovaries are not producing any hormones during the egg donation process, it is important that the intended mother continue estrogen and progesterone until advised to stop.

-Day 14 and 21.
-Blood is drawn on the mornings of day 9 and day 12 following the transfer.
+Blood is drawn on the mornings of day 9 and day 12 following the embryo transfer.
 The patient will be contacted later in the day with the results.

 Donor: The donor should expect her normal period approximately 7-14 days after egg retrieval.